do something

 raise ActiveRecord::RecordInvalid, self unless valid?

-end# Before save callbacks
+# Before save callbacks

 before_save_callback unless some_attr_changed?